UK police detain man who doused himself in flammable liquid outside parliament

-LONDON (Reuters) - British police said they had detained a man who had doused himself in what appeared to be gasoline outside parliament in London on Tuesday.
+LONDON (Reuters) - British police detained a man who had doused himself in what appeared to be gasoline outside parliament in London on Tuesday.

 “Man next to me at Parliament’s carriage gates appears to have poured (what smells like) petrol on himself,” lawmaker Huw Merriman wrote on Twitter.
 “Incredibly brave response from police, who are now helping him.”